 When it comes to estimating the comfort lifespan of a mattress, we tend to use foam density as our best, albeit imperfect, predictor of how long a foam will retain its shape and resiliency.
 In the case of the Allswell mattress, the density of the top foam is 1.5 lbs per square foot, definitely on the low end from a quality standpoint.

-The pocketed coils are also quite soft, whether through a result of wire strength or the number of turns.
+The pocket springs are also quite soft, whether through a result of wire strength or the number of turns.
 So if we have concerns about the longevity of this mattress, it would be softening/sinking of the top foam, and premature compression of the springs.

 However, all of this much be considered along with the price of this bed -- well below other bed-in-a-box mattresses available online.